The Subtle Lesson From "Blackbird"

 To say that I was on a different sense of time, on a different pace entirely, is no small statement.
 But that’s just the thing about trauma, especially trauma that your brain suppressed for you in the moment of the event.
 You will always be “looking” for what happened because your body is remembering it for you.
 Your mind is trying to lock the event on your timeline, so that you can finally stand on the truth of your experience, and move on.
 Inevitably, this will impact your level of engagement in your present moment, in your work, in your relationship dynamics, etc… in every aspect of your life... until you can fully resolve the trauma.

 Until you are healed, you may always feel that you are "running behind", or that you aren’t good enough.
-When I turned 19, I was in the spirit of traveling, and in a state of "I'll end up there when I get there" -- I think I knew intuitively I had a lot to work through still, even after my 6-month transformation abroad.
+When I turned 19, I was in the spirit of traveling, and in a state of "what will be will be" — I think I knew intuitively I had a lot to work through still, even after my 6-month transformation abroad.
 So I decided I wanted a tattoo to represent a concept of, “no matter where you go, God is with you, you are protected.”
 This, because, I knew I was going to be leaving organized religion at some point.
-Intuitively, I knew I was going to have to separate, so that I could heal.
+I knew I was going to have to separate, so that I could heal.
 You cannot heal in the space where you were abused, the physical separation from my family and home congregation was somewhat of a “warmup” for the real deal of healing.
-So when I got back, I got a tattoo on my right shoulder.
-It was a dove with an olive branch.
+So when I got back, I got a tattoo on my right shoulder: a dove with an olive branch.
 A concept from the story in the Christian bible that talks about the ark of Noah.
 I chose this for my tattoo because it resembles the dove that was sent off, in hopes that it would return with proof of land; proof of life.

-And since I've lived most of my life feeling split in two, my tattoo really drove the point across: it's black dove, with really bold lines.
-Much to my regret — I don't love the look of it and want it to be transformed into a piece of art -- I feel a smidge like a branded cows (but hey, cows are cute).
-But at the time, I wanted a bold statement saying, "No matter where I go, even if that means leaving organized religion, God is with me.
+I've lived most of my life feeling split in two, and going back to my tattoo — I really wanted to drive the point across of what I was embodying, with its bold lines.
+Much to my regret — I don't love the look of it and want it to be transformed into a piece of art.
+I feel a smidge like a branded cow (but hey, cows are cute).
+But at the time, I was focused on conveying the message, "No matter where I go, even if that means leaving organized religion, God is with me.
 I am protected.
 There is a higher power with me."
 If you’ve read my blog post, “Are You Listening To The Metaphysics in Your Life?” — you’ll see what I mean about protection.

 The common misconception and perceived judgments though is that when one leaves organized religion, it means they are abandoning faith, their spirituality and God.
-And this is where the gap in our world ruminates: "if don't see you in church, that means...x y z assumptions about your character, your faith, what level of respect you deserve."
-And that last one, yes -- that's an illness that has spread like wildfire not just in churches, but in our world.
+And this is where the gap in our world ruminates: "if I don't see you in church, that means...x y z assumptions about your character, your faith, what level of respect you deserve."
+And that last one, yes — that's an illness that has spread like wildfire not just in churches, but in our world.
 When Jesus healed the blind man, he didn't gate-keep His gift of healing.
 When Jesus had children come to Him, He didn't discriminate one against the other based off of their current state of cleanliness or status from their parents in society.
-He didn't gaslight the woman who lived with a disabling spirit for nearly 2 decades -- He also didn't blame her for it.
+He didn't gaslight the woman who lived with a disabling spirit for nearly 2 decades — He also didn't blame her for it.
 He helped.
 Point-blank, period.
 If God made the world, why wouldn't He be everywhere?
-That includes His work and His plans, so long as He can find the right collaborators to join Him.
+That includes His work and His plans, so long as He can find the right collaborators to join Him...
+Like Noah.
 And that's just it: this world?
 We got a lot of problems to solve, where the biggest ones receive the least amount of attention.
-And that's are human nature -- we don't want to have to deal with it.
+While it's our human nature to not want to deal with it, Jesus was sent to seek and save — not condemn or judge.

-But the thing is, all this time, since I was 19, I’ve had a blackbird tattooed on my right shoulder.
+But the thing is, all this time since getting this tattoo at 19, I’ve had a blackbird on my right shoulder.
 It’s a dove, but when looking at the tattoo itself, it’s a blackbird.
 Without even knowing it, having forgotten about them altogether by this point in time (I write about this in my post, “I Purchased a Bouquet of Unicorn Baby’s Breath”), I had brought an aspect of my love for The Beatles up from the dead with this tattoo.
-My wings had been broken, and I wanted to fly — that meant leaving the place of brokenness so that I could go find life.
-So that I could then learn to fly, after healing.
+In a sense, my wings had been broken, and I wanted to fly — that meant leaving a place of brokenness so that I could go find life.
+It meant accepting what didn't work the first time, and trying again after failure, with a new method.
+It meant I had to keep showing up, for the life I wanted.

 “Blackbird singing in the dead of night.